vyassuresh/clapshot/README.md

 - implementing advanced authentication methods
 - building manually and running unit tests

+**Having connection issues?** See the [Connection Troubleshooting Guide](doc/connection-troubleshooting.md) for help with common deployment and connectivity problems.

 See [Upgrading Guide](doc/upgrading.md) for instructions on installing a new release over an old one.

-**Having connection issues?** See the [Connection Troubleshooting Guide](doc/connection-troubleshooting.md) for help with common deployment and connectivity problems.

-For help, you can also interrogate [Clapshot Config Helper GPT](https://chatgpt.com/g/g-687debd7cfec8191ad14f604552f0121-clapshot-config-helper) that has technical knowledge of the project and custom instructions to assist.

 ## Architecture Overview